 “The council worked hard to borrow the money and provided the land to make this unit possible which helped to drive this project forwards so it could be open as soon as possible.
 And thanks to remodelling we have managed to retain the car park, which supports patients, visitors and staff at our outstanding hospital.

 “I’d like to thank our partners for working so hard behind the scenes and on the ground to make this initial dream become a reality.
 When the time is right and it is safe I would love to visit again and meet the people who are benefiting from the care provided and see what a huge difference it makes to their lives.”

 Fiona McLoughlin, senior project manager at DAY Project Management Ltd, said: “It’s been a privilege working with a fantastic team to deliver the new Bevan Intermediate Care Unit.
 For such a challenging year during the Coronavirus pandemic the team have worked really hard to deliver such a high-quality new Unit within 12 months.
 Thank you to Salford City Council and the Northern Care Alliance for giving us the opportunity to deliver this new Unit for you.”

 Galliford Try NW said: “The successful delivery of the Bevan IMU project has been an excellent example of collaborative working across the whole project team, the challenges that COVID created during construction have been overcome and the whole Galliford Try NW team are very proud to have delivered such a high quality building for Salford City Council & the NHS Trust.”

-Construction company Galliford Try is working with DAY Project Management to build the care facility, which is owned by Salford Council.
-Salford Royal’s Intermediate care services, currently being run at The Limes, in Swinton, are scheduled to move into the building later this year.
+Construction company Galliford Try worked with DAY Project Management to build the care facility, which is owned by Salford Council.